rogit31/vostera.md/Session Planning.md

 # TODO

+- Build the old world, what it was like and what traces are left
+- What did Phineas find about the old world?
+- Why did Phineas disappear?
+Is he the only disappearance or did his entire crew disappear?
+- What is in Fool's gold?
+- What is the actual adventure or structure of this session?
+5 stage 'dungeon' perhaps?
+- Who is the dragonrider?
+- How are the Peacekeepers planning on finding the dragonrider, the book, and what did they do with Phineas if they were the ones to kidnap him?
+- How do we deal with random encounters and resting from now on?
+- How do I make it into a chase in between the peacekeepers and the party?
 - Go into more detail about the Aylin's children's upbringing, I think this will unlock a lot of the story paths for Zeke and Vespera.
 - Finish the playlists, add theme songs for vespera, the order, maybe some others.
 - Make some weathered paper and write a letter from Meg's brother magnus